Julianne Hough: Early life and education

-Hough was born in Orem, Utah, the youngest of five children in a Mormon family.
+Julianne Alexandra Hough was born on July 20, 1988, in Orem, Utah, the youngest of five children in a Mormon family.
 Her parents are Bruce and Marianne Hough; her father was twice chairman of the Utah Republican Party and ran for Utah's 2nd congressional district in 2023.
-Her brother, Derek Hough, is also a professional dancer.
+Her brother, Derek, is also a professional dancer.
 She has three older sisters.
 All four of Hough's grandparents were dancers.
 She is the second cousin of musicians Riker, Rydel, Rocky, Ryland, and Ross Lynch from the band R5; their maternal grandmothers are sisters.

-Hough's formal training began at the Center Stage Performing Arts Studio in Orem where she danced with Josh Murillo, among others, in Latin Ballroom.
+Hough's formal training began at the Center Stage Performing Arts Studio in Orem.
 She began dancing competitively at nine.
-When she was 10, Julianne's parents, who were divorcing, sent Julianne and her brother Derek to London to live and study with their coaches, Corky and Shirley Ballas.
-The Ballases tutored the Houghs alongside their own son, Mark.
-At the Italia Conti Academy of Theatre Arts Hough and her brother received training in song, theatre, gymnastics and many forms of dance, including jazz, ballet, and tap.
+The next year, Hough's parents, who were divorcing, sent her and her brother to London, where they lived and studied with their coaches, Corky and Shirley Ballas, alongside their son, Mark.
+They continued their studies at the Italia Conti Academy of Theatre Arts, and received training in song, theatre, gymnastics and various forms of dance, including jazz, ballet, and tap.

 When Hough was 12, the three children formed their own pop music trio 2B1G ("2 Boys, 1 Girl").
-They performed at dance competitions in the UK and the U.S., and showcased in a UK television show.
+They performed at dance competitions in the UK and the U.S., and were showcased in a UK television show.
 At 15, Hough became the youngest dancer, and the only American, to win both Junior World Latin Champion and International Latin Youth Champion at the Blackpool Dance Festival.
 After returning to the U.S., she attended the Las Vegas Academy and Alta High School.